 Growing up, I lived an interesting foodie life, without realizing it.
 I didn’t love much of anything in the early years; it took years to cultivate my taste buds.
-But compared to other American youngsters, the food history of my life is unique.
+But compared to other American youngsters, the gastronomic history of my life is fairly unique.

-One reason why my experience is different than others born in the 50’s in the U.S. is that my mother is French.
+One reason why my upbringing was different than others born in the 50’s is that my mother is French.
 She came here a couple of years before I was born, bringing with her a cultured palate, kitchen savvy, and a great knowledge of growing and harvesting.

 During my early years, when we lived in Carmel, California, my mother taught French to American students for some extra money.
 One student rewarded her with a giant, hardback Betty Crocker cookbook.
 I doubt she opened it up more than once.
 Understandably, she didn’t have much of an appreciation for American cooking or for its measurement system.
 This was at a time when Americans were making some major changes in the way they prepared and presented food.
 This was also the beginning of the frozen dinner and fast food phase, which fortunately my mother never embraced.

 Being that my mother is a bit on the stubborn side, she did not change her ways.
 She cooked how she was taught to cook, and how she wanted to feed us.
 Being that it was California, fresh produce was fortunately abundant, and my mother’s garden flourished.

 I remember fresh artichokes, avocados, persimmons, and pomegranates at a young age.
 And I picked oranges, lemons, and kumquats right off of our trees.